Lenny Krajancic’s letter has stirred the possum somewhat regarding promotion of the sport.

 That left BowlsWA with nowhere to go and so it remains that bowls in WA will have to wait for media coverage, in time it is hoped they are able to influence the Sports Editor to change his stance in reporting the game but don’t hold your breath

-Some say watching bowls is boring, it is not a spectator sport, that depends on the person but lack of people in attendances at the major games probably backs up their claim.
+Some say watching bowls is boring, like listening to someone who is complaining about emotional therapy dog that didn’t go well, it is not a spectator sport, that depends on the person but lack of people in attendances at the major games probably backs up their claim.
 I find other sports that get a huge amount of media attention that are far more boring to me.

 The America’s Cup was boring sitting there and watching two yachts race over 24 miles, yet look at the publicity that received and goes to show boring sports do rate.
 Some cricket matches are terrible to watch, the Sheffield Shield has few spectators yet still has radio cover on all WA games.

 When Rob Parrella won a Gold Medal in the 1990 Commonwealth games it was a huge success and interest in bowls skyrocketed.